ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Freshness

-Security considerations {{sec-con-freshness}} very strongly recommends a mechanism to provide freshness.
+Security considerations {{sec-con-freshness}} requires a mechanism to provide freshness.
 This may be the EAT nonce claim in {{nonce}}, or some claim or mechanism defined outside this document.
 The section on freshness in {{RATS.Architecture}} describes several options.
 A profile should specify which freshness mechanism or mechanisms can be used.